Andrew Harrison (businessman)

 Andrew Harrison (born 18 November 1970) is a British businessman, and former chairman of Carphone Warehouse.

 Early life

 Harrison grew up in St Helens, the son of a window cleaner and factory worker father.
 He was educated at Rainford High School from 1981 to 1989, and earned a bachelor's degree in management studies from the University of Leeds in 1992.

 Career

+Carphone Warehouse

+In June 2013, Harrison replaced Roger Taylor as CEO of Carphone Warehouse, a position he held until 2014.

+Dixons Carphone and return to Carphone Warehouse division

-In June 2013, Harrison replaced Roger Taylor as CEO of Carphone Warehouse, a position he held until the company's 2014 £3.8 billion merger with Dixons Retail, after which he became deputy CEO of Dixons Carphone.
-In December 2017, it was announced that he would leave Dixons Carphone and return as chairman of Carphone Warehouse to shake up the struggling company.
+In 2014, Carphone Warehouse agreed a £3.8 billion merger with Dixons Retail to form Dixons Carphone, with Harrison appointed deputy chief executive of the combined group.
+In December 2017, Dixons Carphone announced that Harrison would step down from his deputy CEO role and become chairman of The Carphone Warehouse Limited, focusing on the group's mobile division.
+He resigned as a director of Currys plc (then Dixons Carphone plc) on 20 December 2017.

+Investing and non-executive roles

+Harrison joined the board of Ocado Group as a non-executive director in 2016 and later became senior independent director.

-In April 2019, Harrison joined the board of WhoCanFixMyCar.com as chairman.
+In April 2019, Harrison was appointed chairman of WhoCanFixMyCar.com.
+He resigned as a director of WhoCanFixMyCar.com on May 10, 2023.
+He joined the board of Dr. Martens plc as an independent non-executive director in 2023.

+Harrison is also a founding partner at Freston Road Ventures.

+Recognition

 Harrison was named TechRadar's Mobile Power 50 Person of the year in 2009 and 2014.
-Harrison is also a founding partner at Freston Road Ventures.